6 min read

 Before they make too many plans for their new-found wealth, discuss which of their regular expenses you expect them to cover or contribute to, such as gas for the car or their mobile bill.
 This will help them learn how to budget for ongoing expenses while still enjoying the freedom of having their own money.

 Even before your teen has a job, you could start them with a pre-loaded debit card, or debit card attached to a checking account.
 Review transactions and balances together on a regular basis.
-When it’s time for them to reimburse you for any agreed-upon expenses, a person-to-person payment app can make both requests and payments simple and provides an immediate digital trail.
+When it’s time for them to reimburse you for any agreed-upon expenses, a person-to-person payment app can make both requests and payments simple and provide an immediate digital trail.

 How to help your teen learn to save